 It is not drought-resistant and will need extra watering in such conditions.

 However, overwatering may result in root rot, which is potentially fatal to this plant.

-Philodendrons are inherently poisonous due to the calcium oxalate they contain.
+Philodendrons are inherently poisonous due to the calcium oxalate crystals they contain.

 Symptoms of ingestion include mouth pain, swelling of the lips and tongue, and vomiting.